VauntDev/tqla/README.md

 #### Functions

-Go's text tempalating has a number of build in functions outlined [here](https://pkg.go.dev/text/template#hdr-Functions).
+Go's text templating has several built-in functions outlined [here](https://pkg.go.dev/text/template#hdr-Functions).
 Tqla also supports additional functions defined by the user.

 Here is an example of adding and calling a custom function within a template: